dimagi/outlier-detect/README.md

 ## Usage

 1. Once you've downloaded or cloned this repository, you need to first make sure the necessary libararies are installed on your machine.
-You can do this easily by running the following commands:
+Optionally, you can do this by running the following commands:

 ```bash
 python3 setup.py install